bitcoincleanup/bitcoincleanup.github.io/_posts/2022-09-22-sec-chairman-securities.md

 ## Not Bitcoin's problem

 Bitcoin does not have to worry about being reclassified as a security, because it does not use staking in the first place.
 Instead, miners can opt to use greener forms of energy, striking deals with utilities to buy up surplus electricity and get paid to use less, and moving out of places where there is a shortage of electricity on the grid.

+Always remember that Proof of Work is the most secure, decentralized cryptocurrency algorithm and is the only one that has the potential to push other industries to using renewable energy.